privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 The amount of padding depends on the type of message and will be discussed for each message type separately.

+GZIP MUST be implemented by the Client and the Bidding and Auction Services, while Brotli MAY be.

 ## Request Format {#client-to-services}

 This section discusses the request message sent from the client to the Bidding